Electronic Learning Portfolio

 When does the eportfolio need to be completed?

 The completion of the ICC portfolio is required to meet graduation requirements and must be completed in sufficient time to be reviewed.
 The reviewers will look for integration and reflection on all your college learning experiences.
 Use the eportfolio to demonstrate how you have achieved the learning outcomes for each component of the ICC, regardless of where they occurred.
-Once you have completed your eportfolio, email ICCePortfolio@ithaca.edu to request a review!
+Once you have completed your eportfolio you may email ICCePortfolio@ithaca.edu to request a review.
+If any changes are needed you will receive an email with enough time to complete the revision request.

 Where will I learn about the electronic learning portfolio?